 More than a spellchecker: this free tool analyses vocabulary, grammar, and sentence length, without falling into the usual MS Word traps.

 OUSS is the world's oldest, student-run scientific society.
-I manage the team and host (roughly) weekly seminars during Oxford University terms, which are open to the general public.
-We also have a popular Facebook page full of interesting science content.
+I manage the team and host weekly seminars during Oxford University terms, which are open to the general public.
+Check out our popular Facebook page full of interesting science content.